dgonzal/cmssw/FastSimulation/HadShower/README.md

 ## Shower start

-Since we work in units of interaction lenght, the distribution of the distance particles travels through the calorimeter until a first inelastic interaction is modeled by a simple exponential with mean 1 (remember the unit is interaction length).
+Since the unit of interaction lenght is used, the distribution of the distance particles travel through the calorimeter until undergoing an inelastic interaction is modeled by a simple exponential with mean 1 (remember the unit is interaction length).

 This model is implemented in the class hadshower::StartGenerator